learn-co-students/playlister-sinatra-v-000/README.md

 rspec spec/models/01_artist_spec.rb
 ```

 in your bash/ command line you will only run that spec.
-It is important to run the specs in there numeric order.
+It is important to run the specs in their numeric order.
 You will notice even after adding a table, model, and controller your specs are still not passing, but the error messages are changing.
-You have to read every errror message carefully to understand what to do next.
+You have to read every error message carefully to understand what to do next.

 For the last spec `05_song_form_spec.rb` you need to implement the following features: